Why not write to me or contact me by texting or phoning me on 07769 732287 to check my availability and prices for your special occasion.

 My mother, Olive Govier, aged probably about 88 I think in one of her favourite restaurants we went to in Cornwall.
 Sorry about the quality of the picture, I will try to get some better ones together gradually for this page.
 It was done with a camera phone, like several on this page, but when you are taking a photo of an 88 year old person you need a fast shutter speed to keep up with them!

-Here is my mother at King Charles Nursing Home, Falmouth, only last year.
+Here is my mother at King Charles Nursing Home, Falmouth, a few years ago.

 Not too bad a picture really.
 As you can see she not only definitely has all her wits about her, but is probably about to offer some words of ctiticism!